 Seller financing can also be risky for the seller.

 - Defaulting on the home.
-If the buyer stops making payments, you’ll need to foreclose on the home and take it back.
-This can be a complicated and expensive process, and then you’ll need to start from scratch to sell the home.
+If the buyer stops making payments, you need to foreclose on the home and take it back.
+This can be complicated and expensive.
+Then you need to start from scratch to sell the home.

 - Repair costs.
-If the buyer damages the home and then stops making payments, you’ll likely have to foot the bill for repair costs before you can resell.
+If the buyer damages the home and then stops making payments, repair costs can be pricey before you can resell.

 - Taxes.
-Operating as a lender can make your taxes much more complicated, and you’ll need to keep all receipts and documents and hire a tax professional.
+Taking on the role of a lender can complicate your taxes.
+Keep all receipts and documents and consider hiring a tax professional.

-There are three common forms of private seller financing, including:
+The most common forms of private seller financing include:

 - All-inclusive mortgage.
-This is when the seller is responsible for the full home loan.
-They act like a regular lender, though the loan will generally have a balloon payment due in about five years, by which time the buyer needs to refinance with a different lender.
+When the seller is responsible for the full home loan, they act like a regular lender.
+The loan generally has a balloon payment due after five years, so the buyer needs to pay the remaining balance or refinance with a different lender.

 - Junior mortgage.
-A junior mortgage is when the seller loans the buyer the money for a down payment with a traditional lender.
-The buyer then has to pay back both their main lender and the seller.
+The seller loans the buyer the money for a down payment with a traditional lender.
+The buyer pays back both the lender and the seller.

 - Land contract.
-In this option, the seller keeps the title to the home until they’re paid back in full, at which point they’ll sign over full ownership of the home to the buyer.
-While the loan is being paid to the seller, the buyer will usually have an equitable title, which gives them temporary shared ownership.
+The seller keeps the title to the home until they’re paid back in full.
+While the loan is being paid to the seller, the buyer usually has an equitable title, giving them temporary shared ownership.

-The additional complexity means more legal work and higher costs than would normally be associated with a traditional mortgage product.
+The additional complexity of owner financing means more legal work and higher costs than would normally be associated with a traditional mortgage product.

 - Legal fees.
-Both the buyer and the seller will need to hire a lawyer.
+Both the buyer and the seller need to hire a lawyer.

 - Taxes.
-Property taxes can get complicated with seller financing, and will likely require a tax professional.
+Property taxes get complicated with seller financing, and likely requires a tax professional.
 The seller may also have to pay capital gains taxes on any interest money they make.

 - Closing costs.
 Closing costs can include running a credit check, hiring a loan servicer, having the home appraised and inspected and all of the other closing costs you’d see with a traditional loan.

 - Monthly payments.
-The buyer will need to make monthly payments on the loan.
+The buyer makes monthly payments on the loan.

 - Foreclosure costs.
-If the buyer doesn’t continue to make payments, the seller will need to foreclose on the home, repair any damage and relist it on the market for sale.
+If the buyer fails to make payments, the seller needs to foreclose on the home, repair any damage and relist it on the market for sale.

-While seller financing may seem like a potential solution for borrowers who have trouble saving a deposit or fall outside lenders’ criteria, it can be risky for both the buyer and the seller.
+While seller financing may seem like a potential solution for borrowers who have trouble saving a deposit or if credit falls outside lender criteria, it can be risky for both the buyer and the seller.
 Before entering into any agreement, it’s crucial to talk to a lawyer and make sure your interests are protected.

 If you’d rather not take on the risk of seller financing, compare mortgage lenders to find one that fits your needs.